stephenasuncionDEV/ClubCryptic/README.md

 ## Information 📜

-Just a simple website where you can hangout with your friends. <br />
+Just a simple website where you can hangout with your friends.

 Stack: React JS, SCSS, Material UI, Socket.IO, Express JS